 Next, you need to outline your specific research method.
 What data will you analyze?

 How will you collect the data?
 Supervisors sometimes expect proposals to sketch instruments (e.g., coding sheets, questionnaires, protocols) central to the project.

 Third, what procedures will you follow as you conduct your research?
 What will you do with your data?
 A key here is your plan for analyzing data.
 You want to gather data in a form in which you can analyze it.
+[In this case the method is a survey administered to a group of people].
 If appropriate, you should indicate what rules for interpretation or what kinds of statistical tests that you’ll use.